johannschopplich/apiful/docs/cookbook/typed-nitro-client.md

 ## 2️⃣ Generate Type Definitions for the OpenAPI Schema

-Create an `apiful.config.ts` file and define your API service with the OpenAPI Schema URL.
-For this example, we will set up the `myApi` service with the OpenAPI schema from `https://myapi.dev/_openapi.json`:
+Create an `apiful.config.ts` file and define your API service with the OpenAPI schema URL.
+For this example, we will set up the `myApi` service with the OpenAPI schema from `https://api.example.com/_openapi.json`:

 ```ts
 import { defineApifulConfig } from 'apiful/config'